-When asked to explain why they would support the scenarios they had chosen, safety was unsurprisingly the key motivating factor for testing.
+When asked to explain why they would support the scenarios they had chosen safety was, unsurprisingly, the key motivating factor for testing.
 However, participants differed in their perceptions of the risk posed by testing driverless vehicles in different scenarios.
 Some participants thought the controlled environment of a race track was a good place to run tests as they saw that as safest for the people involved.
 Other participants suggested that it was important to test driverless vehicles in less controlled environments such as less populated areas in order to prepare them for wider use.
-Some participants also favoured running tests in these different scenarios at different stages in order to minimise risk.
-"I would support low risk areas for testing and only when the testing is seen to be great then do testing in other more higher risk areas."
+Some participants also favoured running tests in these different scenarios at different stages in order to minimise risk. [&]quot;I would support low risk areas for testing and only when the testing is seen to be great then do testing in other more higher risk areas."

 "It has to be done in order to progress.
 Innovation can't work without risk."

-"The vehicles do need to be tested in real life scenarios, I do think it's important that all people know the trials are taking place to ensure that extra care is taken" Using passenger data Participants were asked how acceptable they thought it was for various different stakeholders to manage and control data about passengers which was generated by automated mobility systems.
+"The vehicles do need to be tested in real life scenarios, I do think it's important that all people know the trials are taking place to ensure that extra care is taken" Using passenger data Participants were asked how acceptable they thought it was for various stakeholders to manage and control data about passengers which was generated by automated mobility systems.
 There was a wide spread of opinions on whether private companies and city/town transportation managers should be able to do this.
-A strong majority of participants (47) thought individual citizens should be able to control the use of their own data, and were not comfortable with that data being sold to private companies.
-When asked about the use of their data if it were anonymised however, there was a much more even spread of opinion on whether this was acceptable.
-This raises interesting policy challenges for TfGM about how public perspectives can fit with what the limits of the Please rate your level of agreement with the following statements technology currently available are.
+The large majority of participants (47) thought individual citizens should be able to control the use of their own data and were not comfortable with that data being sold to private companies.
+When asked about the use of their data if it were anonymised, however, there was a much more even spread of opinion on whether this was acceptable.
+This raises interesting policy challenges for TfGM in building policy which accounts for the wide spread of opinion on what people are comfortable having their personal data used for.
+The options for answering these policy questions will also inevitably be impacted upon by how the technology of driverless mobility develops.
+Please rate your level of agreement with the following statements

 "I must have control of my data unless anonymised.
 I do not see any acceptable level of data being available to government agencies unless controlled by law (i.e. requiring a legal process to access)."
 "It is essential that data is available to continue to innovate and understand the benefits and disbenefits of the technology.
 Without data, it's difficult to understand and continue to improve.
 However, great control is required."
 "I feel that the individual should have the choice of who to share data with and how that data is used.
 Anonymised usage data for the development of the systems can be useful to improve systems for example when the system is publicly owned but the use for advertising and private business should be by option.
 Also, more needs to be done to communicate how and who uses this information."

-The control, management, use and sale of personal data is a subject which lots of participants expressed quite detailed views on.
+The control, management, use and sale of personal data is a subject which many participants expressed quite detailed views on.
 It is likely that these perspectives are informed by other areas of their lives which are affected by the use of their personal data.
-As these wider questions become increasingly pervasive in society, further understanding the variety of perspectives which are held could be very useful in informing future policymaking.
+As these wider questions become increasingly pervasive in society, understanding the variety of perspectives which are held will be critical to informing future policymaking.